finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-As indicated in the above section, enumeration values are the set of controlled values that are specified as part of an enumeration container.
+As indicated in the *Enumerations* section, enumeration values are the set of controlled values that are specified as part of an enumeration container.

 Syntax
 """"""

-Enumeration values have a restricted syntax for the purpose of facilitating their integration with executable code: they cannot start with a numerical digit, and the only special character that can be associated with them is the underscore ``_``.
+Enumeration values have a restricted syntax to facilitate their integration with executable code: they cannot start with a numerical digit, and the only special character that can be associated with them is the underscore ``_``.

-In order to handle the integration of FpML scheme values such as the *dayCountFractionScheme* which has values such as ``ACT/365.FIXED`` or ``30/360``, the Rosetta syntax provides the ability to associate a **displayName synonym**.
+In order to handle the integration of FpML scheme values such as the *dayCountFractionScheme* which has values such as ``ACT/365.FIXED`` or ``30/360``, the Rosetta syntax allows to associate a **displayName synonym**.
 Those values with special characters have those special characters replaced with ``_`` and have an associated ``displayName`` entry which corresponds to the actual value.
 Examples of such are ``ACT_365_FIXED`` and ``_30_360``, with the associated display names of ``ACT/365.FIXED`` and ``30/360``, respectively.

 .. code-block:: Java